Back to top

 In line with this commitment and with the recommendations of the Afep-Medef Code to which the Company adheres, General Management has adopted a diversity policy for the Group’s executive bodies, which is regularly reviewed by the Board of Directors and its Appointments, Remuneration and CSR Committee.

-Since the proportion of women executives of the Group reached 51% in 2020, General Management had decided to focus its efforts going forward on a smaller scope that is more representative of the Group’s top executives in 2021.
-This scope chosen takes into account the Group’s specific characteristics, notably its significant decentralised structure and international exposure and corresponds to: (i) members of the Group’s Executive Committee and their direct reports, (ii) members of the enlarged executive and management committees of Lagardère Publishing, Lagardère Travel Retail and Lagardère News, (iii) the management teams of independent entities for Lagardère Travel Retail and (iv) senior executives in France for Lagardère Publishing.
+Since the proportion of women executives of the Group reached 51% in 2020, General Management had decided in early 2021 to focus its efforts going forward on a smaller scope that is more representative of the Group’s top executives.
+The scope chosen takes into account the Group’s specific characteristics, notably its significant decentralised structure and international exposure and corresponds to: (i) members of the Group’s Executive Committee and their direct reports, (ii) members of the executive committees of the four main territories in which Lagardère operates, as well as all members of the management committees of the French administrative departments and senior executives in France, (iii) members of the executive committee and the management teams of the autonomous entities in the countries (including the subsidiaries of certain entities specifically dedicated to business lines and organised with their own management team) for Lagardère Travel Retail, (iv) members of the enlarged executive committee, i.e., members of the Executive Committee plus the activity and editorial managers for Lagardère News and Lagardère Radio, and (v) members of the management committees of Lagardère Paris Racing and Lagardère Live Entertainment.

 Each year steering committees comprising the Human Resources and CSR Directors of the operating divisions and the Corporate division review the implementation of these action plans along with the changes brought about.
 The Human Resources Committee is responsible for supervising action plans for the full Lagardère group scope, under the authority of the Secretary General of the Lagardère group, who is also a member of the Executive Committee.

-The presence of women in the Group’s executive bodies also further increased in 2022 with:
+The proportion of women in the Group’s executive bodies stabilised in 2024, since:

 Gender Equality Index

-The weighted gender equality index is 92/100 for the 2022 data.
-This weighted index was calculated using the scores obtained by the 16 Group companies subject to this obligation (published on their websites), which represent a workforce of 4,631 employees.
+The weighted gender equality index is 93/100 for the 2024 data.
+This weighted index was calculated using the scores obtained by the 17 Group companies subject to this obligation (published on their websites), which represent a workforce of 4,781 employees at 31, december 2024.